MonsieurETM/QPSK/README.md

 #### QPSK - An Experimental QPSK Packet Data Modem
 This project is to design a modem which does not require a preamble, or a Unique Word (UW) in order to synchronize the timing.
 There may be a sync word as part of a protocol, but not for timing.
 I'm interested in making it work for QPSK 2400 Baud VHF/UHF band.
 This is an alternative to FM modems.

-I've ported some code that is using 25 kHz sampling at 4800 Baud, so you can use audacity to listen to and view the spectrum.
+I've ported some code that is using 25 kHz sampling at 4800 Baud, so you can use ```audacity``` to listen to and view the spectrum.
 I also dropped the ```spectrum.wav``` file in the repository to see where I'm at so far.
+This is just random bits being modulated.

 At this stage my timing estimation code is still very noisy.
 I'm using code taken from ```sdrtrunk``` and still debugging.